jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lecture 23 - Taking the Network Outside of the Workplace.md

 ![[Pasted image 20220331212544.png]]

 EFS does not defend against those who can demand or otherwise forcibly extract encryptions keys, such as the government.
-Therefore, further methods might be necessary for foreign spies, criminal organisatio
+Therefore, further methods might be necessary for foreign spies, criminal organisations and the paranoid, such as [deniable encryption.](https://en.wikipedia.org/wiki/Deniable_encryption)